 Our Peer Mentors are your ultimate resource!
 They are just like you, except they’ve already been through their first year in the Bachelor of Science and can give “insider” tips on successfully navigating all things uni.

 This isn’t your traditional Peer Mentoring program - this is designed and run by Science students for YOU!
 The program is free, offers great weekly freebies (did someone say ice-cream, crepes, BBQS?!) and gives the opportunity to get to know other students outside the classroom.

 If you're interested in who our mentors are, you can meet our Peer Mentors.

 What do you get?

-By joining this program, you will be allocated to a small group of new BSc students.
+By joining this program, you will be allocated to a small group of new Bachelor of Science students.
 Each group will be led by two experienced mentors.
 These groups will meet up on a weekly basis from Week 2 – 5 on a Tuesday from 12.30 – 1.30pm.